St Patrick's Convent, North Ward

-St Patrick's Convent is a heritage-listed convent at 45 The Strand, North Ward, City of Townsville, Queensland, Australia.
+St Patrick's Convent is a heritage-listed Roman Catholic convent at 45 The Strand, North Ward, City of Townsville, Queensland, Australia.
 It was built in c.
 1883.
 It was added to the Queensland Heritage Register on 3 February 2012.

 History

 St Patrick's Convent, the oldest known surviving purpose-built convent in Queensland, is a timber-framed two-storey building located on The Strand at Townsville.
 It was built for the Sisters of Mercy during 1883 and was a substantial improvement on an earlier one built for the Sisters of St Joseph.
 They had worked in the parish since 1872, establishing a school and convent, before leaving Townsville early in 1878.
 The Sisters of Mercy arrived later that year.
 This representative convent building has been the base for the Sisters of Mercy mission in North Queensland for almost 130 years.

 Townsville was established as a port to service the pastoral lands of inland North Queensland.
 Founded in 1864 by John Melton Black and Robert Towns, after whom the city is named, it boomed following the discovery of gold in the late 1860s and early 1870s at the five nearby towns of Capeville, Ravenswood, Georgetown, Gilberton and Charters Towers.
 By the 1890s Townsville was the main port in North Queensland, superseding Bowen which was founded as Port Denison in 1861.
 Townsville's location provided a sheltered port in Cleveland Bay and Ross Creek, with road access to the interior.
 This was complemented by the growth of railways to the west, the first stage of which was built to Charters Towers in 1882.
 Early industries included wool, cattle grazing and mining.
 Townsville was, and continues to be, the main commercial centre supporting the inland settlements and the growth of the sugar industry along the coast.

 Catholicism in Queensland expanded following the separation of Queensland and the creation of the Diocese of Queensland.
 Newly appointed Bishop James Quinn arrived in Queensland, accompanied by five priests and five Sisters of Mercy, in May 1861.
 At the time the population of the Colony of Queensland was 30,059, with 7696 (39%) of these being Catholics.
 From 1866 both Anglican and Catholic visiting clergy held services in the courthouse in Townsville.
 In October 1868, Quinn acquired two adjoining parcels of land on the corner of Fryer Street and The Strand.
 Father James Connolly was sent to Townsville in 1871, and St Joseph's Church and presbytery were built shortly after.
 The Anglicans built St James' Church in 1873 and established a school in 1877, predated by the National School, established in 1869.